 Ready for the world.

 We strive to keep our offerings modern and relevant in the fast-moving world of technological change.
-We were the first school in Australia to teach iOS application development as part of our formal academic curriculum, and also the first school to adopt teaching the new Swift programming language, and the first school in the world to develop for Microsoft HoloLens.
+We were the first school in Australia to teach iOS application development as part of our formal academic curriculum, the first school to adopt teaching the new Swift programming language, and the first school in the world to develop for Microsoft HoloLens.
 So, whether this be teaching the latest in mobile development, the latest web-standards, or working on open-source projects and contributing back to the community, we constantly update and keep our programmes on the cutting-edge of technology.

 Something for everyone.

 No programming experience?
 No problem!
 Our courses are suitable for students of all technical abilities who, most importantly, have a desire and passion to learn.
 Students with no prior experience in computer programming will learn the basics before moving into more advanced concepts.
 For those students with existing experience, extension activities and opportunities are available to teach advanced skills and also challenge these students with exciting activities and problems.

 Year 7 and 8 students have the opportunity to join our co-curricular Junior Code Cadets programme.
 The group meets one afternoon each week to learn new and exciting skills beyond what's taught in the IT and software development courses offered in the curriculum.
-The programme is changed and updated each year to keep pace with developments in technology - and in previous years, students have developed mods for Minecraft and learning C++ to program Arduino to develop Internet of Things (IoT) devices.
+The programme is changed and updated each year to keep pace with developments in technology - and in previous years, students have developed mods for Minecraft using the Python programming language and also develop 3D games using Unity.
 This is a completely introductory programme so no prior knowledge of programming is needed or expected.
 For those students with prior experience, an extension / advanced stream is available to further extend their knowledge.

 Year 8 Web Design and App Development